School air raid shelters in 1940s WW2 UK

 There were benches to sit on but they were not particularly inviting because the dampness and mud seemed to have got to them too.
 My recollection is that it was quite dark down there, but there must have been some light although I don't remember what.
 Fortunately the air raid wasn't a long one and we were let out quickly.

 In retrospect, I realize that the shelter was of the underground type described on the page about underground public shelters, but I knew nothing of that at the time.
-I also realize that it was only because the school was relatively new with an open field at the back that it was possible to build these underground school shelters.
+I also realize that it was only because the school was relatively new with an open field at the back - now a Sainsbury's supermarket - that it was possible to build these underground school shelters.
 Some schools had to use alternatives - see the end of this page.

 Inside underground school air raid shelters